ansible-community/molecule-kubevirt/README.rst

         mounts:
           - [ /dev/vdb, /var/lib/software, "auto", "defaults,nofail", "0", "0" ]

-See `molecule/tests/molecule.yml` for full example.
+See `molecule/tests/molecule.yml` from source code for full example.
+Also please take a look at KubeVirt api specs and cloud-config docs for more informations.

 Run from inside Kubernetes cluster
 ==================================